FTBpro/count-von-count/README.md

 ### Ordered Sets (Leaderboard) - Save The Counters Data in Order
    In all previous examples the data was saved in Redis Hash type.

    It is possible to save the data in order set as well.
-In that way, your data can be sorted automaticaly.
-This is very useful for storing leadeboards.
+In that way, your data can be sorted automatically.
+This is very useful for storing leaderboards.

    For example, we want to know the "top 3 posts" (posts that got the most reads) in each day -